yedpodtrzitko/godot-docs/classes/class_navigationagent2d.rst

 **Inherits:** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-2D Agent used in navigation for collision avoidance.
+A 2D agent used to pathfind to a position while avoiding obstacles.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-2D Agent that is used in navigation to reach a position while avoiding static and dynamic obstacles.
-The dynamic obstacles are avoided using RVO collision avoidance.
-The agent needs navigation data to work correctly. **NavigationAgent2D** is physics safe.
+A 2D agent used to pathfind to a position while avoiding static and dynamic obstacles.
+The calculation can be used by the parent node to dynamically move it along the path.
+Requires navigation data to work correctly.

+Dynamic obstacles are avoided using RVO collision avoidance.
+Avoidance is computed before physics, so the pathfinding information can be used safely in the physics step.

-\ **Note:** After :ref:`target_position<class_NavigationAgent2D_property_target_position>` is set, the :ref:`get_next_path_position<class_NavigationAgent2D_method_get_next_path_position>` function must be used once every physics frame to update the internal path logic of the NavigationAgent.
-The returned position from this function should be used as the next movement position for the agent's parent node.
+\ **Note:** After setting the :ref:`target_position<class_NavigationAgent2D_property_target_position>` property, the :ref:`get_next_path_position<class_NavigationAgent2D_method_get_next_path_position>` method must be used once every physics frame to update the internal path logic of the navigation agent.
+The vector position it returns should be used as the next movement position for the agent's parent node.

 .. rst-class:: classref-introduction-group